-It’s no secret that software companies find Salesforce to have a paradoxical experience.
-Simply put, the platform has amazing features and the capability to deliver powerful solutions.
-But things tend to get messy when you’re using Salesforce to run an organization with several hundreds of users and multiple developers working across projects.
-In such cases, adopting Salesforce DevOps tools is a good idea.
+Salesforce platform brings in amazing features and capabilities to deliver high-quality products.
+But there’s more than that meets the eye.
+It becomes a tedious task when you’re using Salesforce to run an organization with several hundreds of users and multiple developers working across projects.
+This is where adopting Salesforce DevOps tools is a good idea.

-- Quicker release cycles drive more business agility
+- Quick release cycles drive more business agility

 - Rapid deployments reduce turnaround times